TCCON/py-ginput/README.md

 [here](https://choosealicense.com/licenses/apache-2.0/#).
 If you have any questions about use, please contact us (contact information is below).

-In addition to the Apache license, you should cite the ginput paper in any publications resulting from the use of ginput.
-(At time of release, the manuscript is still in preparation, so contact us for the citation.)
+In addition to the Apache license, you should cite the ginput paper listed in the `CITATION.cff` file in any publications resulting from the use of ginput.
 Please also consider contacting us to let us know you are using ginput!

 ## Python support

 Only Python 3 is supported.
 Python 2 reached end-of-life on 1 Jan 2020.
-We also require that the `conda` package manager provided with the Anaconda Python distribution be installed, and so only officially support Anaconda or Miniconda Python.
+We also use the `conda` package manager in the install script, which is provided by, e.g. miniforge.

-If you have Anaconda or Miniconda based on Python 2 installed, that should work, as ginput is configured to create a Python 3 environment for itself on install.
-This also ensures that it's dependencies do not conflict with your existing setup.

 ## Contact